Frequently Asked Questions

 Dogs, except guide dogs, are not permitted inside The Tank Museum.
 We therefore do not recommend bringing a dog on your visit to the Museum.

 Do you have a café or picnic area?

 Yes, The Tank Museum has a café and restaurant which provides hot drinks, snacks, sandwiches, and hot meals.
 You are welcome to bring your own food and we have both inside and outside picnic areas.
 Find more details here.

-Do you give charitable donations?
+Do you donate tickets to charitable organisations?

 When can we see tank displays outside in the Arena?

 Tanks in Action displays take place on weekdays during school holidays in Easter, May, Summer and October.

 There are daily tours of our Chieftain Main Battle Tank – please see the What’s On Board in the Orientation Area for details.